Real Online Poker for US Players

 - How Easy: Poker is a game of relative skill levels.
 To win, you need to consistently play with people who are not as good as you.
 In Nevada, there is only one viable site, so making a selection of the individual tables are important.
 Where you do get a choice, you should be continually assessing which site(s) have the weakest player pools.
 Sites like PokerStars tend to attract more experienced players, while sites like partypoker (that restrict third-party software tools) tend to host more recreational players.

 Outside of the regulated states, sweepstakes gambling laws allow for “real money” poker action.

-Global Poker works by giving free virtual currency called “Sweeps Cash” to players that purchase play money coins.
+Global Poker works by giving free virtual currency called “Sweeps Coins” to players that purchase play money coins.

-With more states considering licensing poker, casino and sports betting online, the range of legal US poker sites will only grow in the future.
+With more states considering licensing poker, casino, and sports betting online, the range of US accepted poker sites will only grow in the future.

 How do sweepstakes poker sites work?

 Global Poker uses state gambling laws that cover sweepstakes contests.
 It brings real money poker action to states that have yet to regulate.
 While this is a workaround, it is perfectly legal and is becoming popular.